k-box/k-search/docs/framework-architecture.md

 As the adding of Data into the index is done in two separated stages, the system differentiates between the status of Data being in the index (thus searchable) and Data being in the processing queue.

+A short description of the stages:
+- `processing`: the Data has been received and waiting for a worker to be picked.
+In this case the `data.status` for the data, with `type = processing` will return `queued.ok`.

+- `indexing`: The Data has been processed from the queue and is searchable.
+    Errors encountered during the downloading or the indexing of the Data will be exposed for this stage from the `data.status` with `type = indexing`.
+    Note that at this point the Data is not anymore in the processing queue.

 For more details about the `data.status` API, refer to the online documentation.

 ## Directory Structure